celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 After that, the enhancer variable is created by calling composeEnhancers with applyMiddleware(...middleware) as an argument.
 This applies the thunk middleware to the store.

-Finally, the makeStore function is defined, which returns a new Redux store instance by calling createStore with the rootReducer and enhancer variables as arguments.
+ The makeStore function is defined, which returns a new Redux store instance by calling createStore with the rootReducer and enhancer variables as arguments.

 Finally, the createWrapper function is called with the makeStore function as an argument to create a wrapper around the Redux store.
 This wrapper is then exported as wrapper.